-For Chum, subjective guesstimates of observer efficiency made by the survey crew for surveys for which mark-recapture estimates of observer efficiency were available ranged from 55% to 90%, and average 74% (Table 2.2).
-When compared to mark-recapture estimates of observer efficiency, the surveyor guesstimates were biased high, but were moderately useful predictors of observer efficiency for Chum (linear regression, n=9; $R^2=0.52$; Figure 2.4).
+For Chum, subjective guesstimates of observer efficiency made by the survey crew for surveys for which mark-recapture estimates of observer efficiency were available ranged from 55% to 90%, and averaged 74% (Table 2.2).
+When compared to mark-recapture estimates of observer efficiency, the surveyor guesstimates were biased high, but were moderately useful predictors of observer efficiency for Chum (linear regression, n=10; $R^2=0.38$; Figure 2.4).
 For Pink, surveyor guesstimates ranged from 55% to 95% for five surveys for which mark-recapture data were available (Table 2.2).
-Surveyor guesstimates explained less than one third of the variation in mark-recapture derived estimates of observer efficiency among surveys for Pink $(n=5; R^2=0.28; Figure 2.4)$.
-However, this relationship is highly uncertain, being based on only three observations.
+Surveyor guesstimates explained less than one quarter of the variation in mark-recapture derived estimates of observer efficiency among surveys for Pink (n=7; $R^2=0.23$; Figure 2.4).
+However, this relationship is highly uncertain, being based on only seven observations.
 The regression relationships for Chum and Pink were used in the escapement model to estimate observer efficiency for individual surveys based on surveyor guesstimates of observer efficiency, and to model error in estimated observer efficiency (see equations 2.8 and 2.9).
-For Coho, over the three surveys surveyor guesstimates ranged from 60% to 85%.
-Unfortunately, the guesstimates were negatively related to the mark-recapture data (linear regression, n=3; $R^2=0.49$; Figure 2.4), but it provides little information about the accuracy of observer guesstimates since only a narrow range of mark-recapture observer efficiency estimates were available for the comparison.
-For Chinook, there were only two mark-recapture estimates of observer efficiency available (Table 2.2), which provides little information with respect to the relationship between surveyor guesstimates and actual observer efficiency, or even what average observer efficiency in the Coquitlam River might be.
-In light of the poor relationship for Coho and limited information for Chinook, to model observer efficiency, we regressed surveyor guesstimates against mark-recapture derived estimates of observer efficiency using pooled data for all four species (n=19; R^2 =0.18; Figure 2.4).
-Mean observer efficiency (based on mark-recapture) across all species was 59% compared to observed means of 70% and 60% for Coho and Chinook, respectively (Table 2.2).
-For Chum several more, and for Pink, Coho and Chinook a tripling of the number of mark-recapture experiments will need to be conducted in future before reliable species-specific regression models can be developed.
+For Coho, over the three surveys surveyor guesstimates ranged from

+67% to 73%, which is a poor reflection of common survey conditions (range for all years, 0.45-1.0).
+Unfortunately, the guesstimates were negatively related to the mark-recapture data (linear regression, n=3; $R^2=0.49$; Figure 2.4), which increases uncertainty in the population estimation model.
+For Chinook, there were only two mark-recapture estimates of observer efficiency available (Table 2.2), which provides no useful information about the relationship between surveyor guesstimates and actual observer efficiency, or even what average observer efficiency in the Coquitlam River might be.
+In light of the poor relationship for Coho and limited information for Chinook, to model observer efficiency, we regressed surveyor guesstimates against mark-recapture derived estimates of observer efficiency using pooled data for all four species (n=22; $R^2=0.17$; Figure 2.4).
+Mean observer efficiency (based on mark-recapture) across all species was 60% compared to observed means of 76% and 60% for Coho and Chinook, respectively (Table 2.2).
 Furthermore, existing information is too sparse and variable to evaluate whether an assumption for pooling (similar relationship between mark-recapture observer efficiency and guestimates for pooled species) is satisfied.